awsdocs/amazon-rds-user-guide/doc_source/custom-reqs-limits.md

 + Use the Enterprise Edition of one of the following versions:
   + Oracle Database 12\.1 with the January 2021 or later RU/RUR
   + Oracle Database 19c with the January 2021 or later RU/RUR
-+ Use the DB instance classes shown in [DB instance class support for RDS Custom](#custom-reqs-limits.instances)\.
++ Use the DB instance classes shown in [DB instance class support for RDS Custom for Oracle](#custom-reqs-limits.instances)\.
 The instances must run Oracle Linux 7 Update 6\.
 The only storage types supported are solid state drives \(SSD\) of types gp2 and io1\.
 The maximum storage limit is 64 TiB\.
 + Make sure that you have an AWS KMS key to create an RDS Custom DB instance\.
 For more information, see [Make sure that you have a symmetric encryption AWS KMS key](custom-setup-orcl.md#custom-setup-orcl.cmk)\.
 + Use only the approved database installation and patch files\.
 For more information, see [Downloading your database installation files and patches from Oracle](custom-cev.md#custom-cev.preparing.download)\.
 + Create an AWS Identity and Access Management \(IAM\) role and instance profile\.
 For more information, see [Configuring IAM and your VPC](custom-setup-orcl.md#custom-setup-orcl.iam-vpc)\.
 + Make sure to supply a networking configuration that RDS Custom can use to access other AWS services\.
 For specific requirements, see [Configuring IAM and your VPC](custom-setup-orcl.md#custom-setup-orcl.iam-vpc)\.
 + Make sure that the combined number of RDS Custom and Amazon RDS DB instances doesn't exceed your quota limit\.
 For example, if your quota for Amazon RDS is 40 DB instances, you can have 20 RDS Custom for Oracle DB instances and 20 Amazon RDS DB instances\.

-## DB instance class support for RDS Custom<a name="custom-reqs-limits.instances"></a>
+## DB instance class support for RDS Custom for Oracle<a name="custom-reqs-limits.instances"></a>

 RDS Custom for Oracle supports the following DB instance classes:
 + db\.m5\.large–db\.m5\.24xlarge